5roop/task8/README.md

 The final size of the corpus is 1.3TB.
 I opted for generation of a subset in order to be able to fit it all on kt-vm-1tb.
 I copied the files to a separate folder, which took quite long, and then I started rsyncing data to kt-vm-1TB.

 Meeting notes:
-* Drop instances where sim < 0.8.
+* ✓Drop instances where sim < 0.8.
 Move more data.
 * Prepare a new vocabulary.
-* Drop what was used in the sample.
+* ✓Drop what was used in the sample.
 * Dev: use 500 samples.
 * Train: as much as feasible.
 * Test: will be given later.